TwinPush/ios-sdk/readme.md

 ### Sending user information

-Through TwinPush SDK you can send information about application users, that you can use later for segmenting push targets or generate statistics.
-TwinPushManager offers methods for sending text, boolean, integer and float values.
+TwinPush SDK will automatically send information about the user device, like the operating system version, device model or the current locale.
+You can send additional information about your application users that you can use later for segmenting push targets or generate statistics. `TwinPushManager` offers methods for sending text, boolean, integer and float values.

 The name that you to assign to every property will be visible from the TwinPush web portal.